Snowflake Stock Forecast: IPO Superstar

 The first stage is the first run-up in price when the stock initially lists on an exchange.
 There’s no guarantee price will rally, and a sell-off can result in what Donnelly calls an IPO Advance Failure.
 When stock price rallies out the gate, it tends to be short-lived.

-Snowflake recently launched new features that are going to continue to push its profitability forward in the coming years.
+Snowflake has launched new features that are going to continue to push its profitability forward in the coming years.
 The expansion of its developer platforms looks promising for the company’s customer retention rate.
-Its recent partnership with C3.ai and the data visualization firm Domo will likely garner even more partners, especially those that don’t want to be fastened to the cloud giants.
+Its partnership with C3.ai and the data visualization firm Domo has been garnering even more partners, especially those that don’t want to be fastened to the cloud giants.

 After the company implemented its cloud technology, its customers saw an average growth of 612% in just three years.
 Snowflake has over 120 patents on its cloud technologies.
 In less than a decade, this company went from a mute stock on Wall Street… to becoming one of Amazon’s, Google’s and Microsoft’s No. 1 competitors.
 It’s no wonder why Truist Financial analysts believe Snowflake “possesses a unique technology advantage that will give them a dominant competitive position in the data cloud in both the short and long term.”
 That bodes extremely well for our Snowflake stock forecast.

 Snowflake’s goal of reaching $10 billion in annual product revenue by fiscal 2029 is quite an ambitious goal.
 However, it’s nothing short of achievable.
 The stocks top-line growth is impressive.
-This includes $554 million in product revenue for the January 2021 fiscal year.
-Mike Scarpelli, Snowflakes CFO, recently stated that the company currently sizes its total addressable market at $90 billion, up from $81 billion.
+The company recently stated that product sales will increase as much as 67% to $1.9 billion in the current year.

 It also expects about 1,400 of its customers to be producing over $1 million in annual product revenue by fiscal 2029.
 That is quite an increase from just 77 customers in 2021.
 Average revenue from those higher-value customers expects to jump from $3.4 million to about $5.5 million.